johnpapa/hello-worlds/meteor/README.md

 ## Run
 If you want to run meteor project run the simply command *npm run start* or *meteor run*

-## Testing
-If you want to test your application you can run *npm run test*

 ## Build
 To bundle this project you can use run *meteor build --directory <yourpath>*